Tasmanian Freight Equalisation Scheme

 The TFES operates under Ministerial Directions (MDs) which apply to all shipments of goods occurring on or after 1 January 2016.
 The MDs outline the eligibility requirements and rates of assistance.
-The current MDs were last varied on 5 February 2020 DOC: 93 KB PDF: 1053 KB .
-A Conversion Factors Information Paper has been issued under the MDs.
+The current MDs were last varied on 24 December 2020 DOC: 108 KB PDF: 319 KB .
 Previous variations to the MDs are outlined in the following table.

 Variations to the TFES MDs

 |24 December 2020||Minor amendments to the Secretary's authorisations under the Scheme, and other minor corrections and updates to improve clarity and accuracy of the provisions.||PDF: 336 KB|